The Sydney New Year’s Eve Fireworks

 Photographic background for Sydney NYE fireworks from Fort Denison.

 ♦Best place for unhindered view: On jetty near first pylon.

 i)16-35mm to include bursting fireworks and opera house and harbour bridge.
 But opera house is too far detached for intimate composition.
-Best vantage point for overlapping Opera house and bridge is has opera house is at midnight at the oasis.
+Best vantage point for including Opera house and harbour bridge during fireworks is at Mrs Macquaries Chair.

 ii)35-7mm zoom.
 This gives good view of the bridge and fireworks near bridge ( ie the waterfall) but the star burst fireworks are out of the frame as they are above you.